kjosib/kjosib.github.io/voice/size.md

 Elicitation techniques for primary size reduction:
 * Nerd-maxing.
 Buggs-Bunny's signature "Ehhh -- What's up, doc?" sound.
 * Ngya-Ngya-Ngya, with maximal annoying quality.
+* Peanut butter is stuck to the roof of your mouth.
+Use the back of your tongue as a scraper to remove the PB.
+Now phonate while tongue is furthest up and fwd.
 * "Puppy-whimper" - may trick the person into getting a bunch of things at once.
 * "Meow" / "Yaung" - cat noises might elicit some shrink.
 * Big-Dog-Small-Dog, optionally with tongue pulled or hanging forward.
 Make sure the difference between big and little dog pant is entirely in the back part of the tongue.